 Chia Protein Muffins Recipe

-These are great for those of you who enjoy a power-packed, hearty muffin.
+These are great for those of you who enjoy a protein, power-packed, hearty muffin.
 Pop them into your a lunch box or wrap one up and tuck into your bag for a mid morning pick-up snack.

 1 cup cooked black or white beans

 1/2 cup raw or regular sugar

 1 teaspoon cinnamon